 Our variable life insurance and variable annuity products generally are "securities" within the meaning of federal and state securities laws.
 As a result, they are registered under the Securities Act of 1933 and are subject to regulation by the SEC, the NASD and state securities authorities.
 Federal and state securities regulation similar to that discussed below under "- Other Laws and Regulations - Securities Regulation" affect investment advice, sales and related activities with respect to these products.
-In addition, although the federal government does not comprehensively regulate the business of insurance, federal legislation and administrative policies in several other areas, including taxation, privacy regulation, financial services regulation and pension and welfare benefits regulation, can also significantly affect the insurance industry.
+In addition, although the federal government does not comprehensively regulate the business of insurance, federal legislation and welfare benefits regulation, can also significantly affect the insurance industry.
 In addition, various forms of direct federal regulation of insurance have been proposed.
-These proposals include the "National Insurance Act," which would allow insurance companies to choose to be regulated by a federal regulator rather than by multiple state regulators, and "The State Modernization and Regulatory Transparency Act," which would maintain state-based regulation of insurance but would affect state regulation of certain aspects of the business of insurance, including rates, agent and company licensing and market conduct examinations.
+These proposals include the "National Insurance Act," which would allow insurance companies to choose to be regulated by a federal regulator rather than by multiple state regulators, and "The State Modernization and Regulatory Transparency Act," which would affect state regulation of certain aspects of the business of insurance, including rates, agent and company licensing and market conduct examinations.